amplitude/Amplitude-Android/README.md

     GGEventLog.setUserId("USER_ID_HERE");

+A user's data will be merged on the backend so that any events up to that point on the same device will be tracked under the same user.

 You can also add the user ID as an argument to the initialize() call:

     GGEventLog.initialize(this, "YOUR_API_KEY_HERE", "USER_ID_HERE");

-Users data will be merged on the backend so that any events up to that point on the same device will be tracked under the same user.

 # Setting Custom Properties #